marko-knoebl/slides/src/sections/common/npm-basics-en.md

 ## Dependencies in package-lock.json

-The file `package-lock.json` lists _exact_ versions for all dependencies and their dependencies
+The file `package-lock.json` lists _exact_ versions for all dependencies and their recursive dependencies

 ## node_modules

 contains the actual packages

-this should not be put under version control - instead, this folder can be reacreated from `package.json` by running `npm install` (without any arguments)
+this should not be put under version control - instead, this folder can be recreated from `package.json` by running `npm install` (without any arguments)

 ## npm scripts